Research on Thin Film Photovoltaics

 Optimize Light Absorption and Light Scattering

-Use the simulation software setfos to model light absorption in thin-film photovoltaics.
-For example, the interference pattern of organic solar cells can be calculated to optimize all layer thicknesses and achieving maximum absorption in the device active layer.
+Use Setfos Absorption to model light absorption in thin-film photovoltaics.
+The interference pattern can be calculated to optimize all layer thicknesses and achieving maximum absorption in the device active layer.

 Opto-Electrical Characterization of Solar Cells

-Paios contains techniques specially designed for the characterization of perovskite solar cells, such as voltage preconditioning and measurement of the IV-curve hysteresis.
+Paios performs a variety of measurements on thin film solar cells, including IV, TPV, TPC, CELIV, impedance spectroscopy, capacitance-voltage, charge extraction.
+Everything is measured automatically.
+Several experimental techniques are designed especially for perovskite solar cells, such as voltage preconditioning and measurement of the IV-curve hysteresis.

 Solar Cell Stability Testing